robert-hatfield/code-101-prework/prework/ubuntu/3_sublime_text.md

 ### Install Sublime Text

-Using APT, it's time to install [Sublime Text](http://www.sublimetext.com/), a sophisticated text editor for code, markup and prose.
+Using APT, it's time to install [Sublime Text 3](http://www.sublimetext.com/), a sophisticated text editor for code, markup and prose.

 To get started, run the following command.